genesis-release-r-ccs/genesis_website/_pages/releases/genesis_version_2.1.md

 ## Change Log

+-   Nov 07, 2025: GENESIS 2.1.6 released
+    -   Replaced deprecated CUDA function xor with the newer xor_sync.
+    -   Update the QM/MM interface for Q-Chem5.
+    -   Unified input parameter handling for Targeted MD between atdyn and spdyn.

+-   Feb 17, 2025: GENESIS 2.1.5 released
+    -   Fix inconsistencies in the conversion of uppercase and lowercase letters in psf files and par/toppar.
+    -   Bugfix in pairlist assignment for CG HPS + AICG.
+Fix explanation in the user document.
 -   Aug 16, 2024: GENESIS 2.1.4 released
     -   Bugfix of reading psf file when reading an atomtype that begins with a non-alphabetic letter.